Ken Griffiths: Style of play

 Former teammate Roy Sproson said that: "he was quick and had the ability to put the ball in the net" and was "highly regarded by his fellow players" despite being an "underrated player by the [Port] Vale public".

 Personal life

-Griffiths died in August 2008, at the age of 78.
-He was survived by wife Nancy and daughter Valerie, grandchildren Andrea, Nicola, and Tracey, and five great-grandchildren.
+Griffiths died in August 2008 at the age of 78.
+He was survived by his wife Nancy and daughter Valerie, grandchildren Andrea, Nicola, and Tracey, and five great-grandchildren.
 He died days apart from former teammate Selwyn Whalley.